finetjul/trame-slicer/README.rst

 Installing
 ----------

-The library can be installed as follows :
+The library can be installed as follows:

 * Setup a Python 3.10 environment
 * Activate your environment